SAP/ai-sdk-js/packages/langchain/README.md

 const chatClient = new AzureOpenAiChatClient({ modelName: 'gpt-4o' });
 ```

-In addition to the default parameters of the model vendor (e.g. OpenAI) and LangChain, there are also SDK-specific parameters, which you can use to narrow down the search for the model you want to use:
+In addition to the default parameters of the model vendor (e.g. OpenAI) and LangChain, there are also additional parameters, which you can use to narrow down the search for the model you want to use:

 ```ts
 const chatClient = new AzureOpenAiChatClient({